Coherent Electric-Field Control of Orbital state in a Neutral Nitrogen-Vacancy Center

-Here, we propose the neutrally charged nitrogen-vacancy center, NV$^0$ \cite{Manson2005,Hauf2011,Grotz2012, Doi2014,Barson2019,Baier2020,Zhang2021,Aslam2013}, as an ideal system for orbital state control through electric fields.
-The ground-state spin-orbit splitting of NV$^0$ is approximately 10 GHz \cite{Barson2019,Baier2020}, enabling direct microwave access.
+Therefore, a neutrally-charged nitrogen-vacancy center, NV$^0$ \cite{Manson2005,Gali2009,Hauf2011,Grotz2012,Siyushev2013, Doi2014,Barson2019,Baier2020,Zhang2021,Aslam2013,Poem2015a}, is proposed herein as an ideal system for orbital state control using electric fields.
+The ground-state spin-orbit splitting of NV$^0$ is approximately 10 GHz \cite{Barson2019,Baier2020}, allowing direct microwave access.
 Additionally, the ground state of NV$^0$ exhibits an orbital relaxation time of several hundreds of nanoseconds \cite{Baier2020}, which is more than one order of magnitude longer than that of the excited state of NV$^-$.
-Furthermore, the energy level structure of the ground state in NV$^0$ is similar to that of group-IV color centers.
+The energy level structure of the ground state in NV$^0$ is also similar to that of group-IV color centers.
 Therefore, NV$^0$ can serve as an ideal system for understanding the properties of the orbital state and conducting proof-of-principle experiments relevant to group-IV color centers.
-In this paper, we investigate the electric susceptibility of NV$^0$ and demonstrate coherent control over its orbital state.
-The highly efficient control opens up possibilities for future applications, such as a quantum interface communicating with a superconducting quantum bit in a dilution refrigerator \cite{Neuman2021,Kurokawa2022}.
+In this study, the electric susceptibility of NV$^0$ is investigated, and the coherent control of its orbital state is demonstrated.
+The highly-efficient control of the electron state creates possibilities for future applications, such as in a quantum interface communicating with a superconducting quantum bit in a dilution refrigerator \cite{Neuman2021,Kurokawa2022}.